yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-csharp.md

 showAsideToc: true
 ---

-The following tutorial shows a small [C# application](https://github.com/yugabyte/yugabyte-simple-csharp-app) that connects to a YugabyteDB cluster using the [npgsql driver](../../../../reference/drivers/ysql-client-drivers/#npgsql) and performs basic SQL operations.
+The following tutorial shows a small [C# application](https://github.com/yugabyte/yugabyte-simple-csharp-app) that connects to a YugabyteDB cluster using the [Npgsql driver](../../../../reference/drivers/ysql-client-drivers/#npgsql) and performs basic SQL operations.
 Use the application as a template to get started with Yugabyte Cloud in C#.

 ## Prerequisites